Noncommutative AdS black hole and the IR holographic superconductor: Critical magnetic fields and the NC effects

 The matching method allows us to obtain an approximate solution of (\ref{Rzeq2}) by plugging, at some $z=z_{m}\in [0,1]$ the asymptotic solutions (\ref{bdyExp}) and (\ref{nhExp}).
 The difficulties arise in obtaining the coefficients of the above expansion due to NC contributions.
 To deal with this technical issue, it is convenient to keep the expansions in a general form, neglecting the logarithmic divergence at $z=1$

-With the above coefficients, the expansion (\ref{nhExp}) (up to second order) matched with (\ref{bdyExp}) at $z=z_{m}$, allows us to construct a \emph{phase space} parameterized by the set $\lbrace \mathcal{Q},\mathcal{B},\alpha ; z_{m}\rbrace$.
+With the above coefficients, the expansion (\ref{nhExp}) (up to second order) matched with (\ref{bdyExp}) at $z=z_{m}$, allows us to construct a \emph{phase space} parameterized by the set $\lbrace \mathcal{Q},\mathcal{B},\alpha ; z_{m}\rbrace$\footnote{Recall that, as we mentioned in Sec. \ref{section3}, the parameter $z_{m}$ (coordinate $r$ before the diffeo $z=r_{h}/r$) has the interpretation of the renormalization scale from UV at the boundary to IR close to the horizon \cite{zaanen_liu_sun_schalm_2015}.}.
 It is well known that the value $m^2 L^2=-2$ has normalizable falloffs near the boundary therefore, both modes can be interpreted as the dual operator of the superconducting condensation order parameter because both asymptotic behaviors satisfy the BF bound\footnote{In the language of holography, both normalizable modes are reflected in the freedom to choose the \emph{quantization scheme} \cite{Witten:1998qj}. } (\ref{NCBF}).
 In this work, we deal with the mode $\Delta_{+}=2$, setting the source $J_{-}=0$, as the spontaneous symmetry-breaking demands.

 From what is described in the above lines, and the use of the expansions (\ref{bdyExp}) and (\ref{nhExp}), we can write down the expressions that capture the phase space of the superconductor, having the structure